Dr. Susan L. Schrader

 Dr. Carolyn M. Ly-Donovan

 Dr. Ly-Donovan offers courses in social stratification and inequality, medical sociology, organizations and workplace culture, gender, contemporary society, and topics in cultural sociology.
 She earned her Ph.D. from Yale University and her B.A. (summa cum laude, Phi Beta Kappa) from Hunter College, City University of New York.
 Before joining Augustana, she taught courses at Yale and Southern Connecticut State University.
-Broadly, her research explores social mechanisms of inequality.
-More specifically, Dr. Ly-Donovan’s research often focuses on examining the role of meaning within organizations or various places.
-In her research she also emphasizes the role of social categorizations of race, ethnicity, gender, and class within these spaces.
-Her ongoing work includes an examination of the cultural and organizational processes of American municipal firefighters and the organizational development of the South Dakota State Medical Association and its role in institutionalizing health care in the state.
+Dr. Ly-Donovan is broadly interested in examining social mechanisms of inequality.
+Her research often focuses on examining the role of meaning within organizations or various places.
+Current projects include an examination of the cultural and organizational workplace processes of American municipal firefighters and the organizational development of the South Dakota State Medical Association and its role in institutionalizing health care in the state.
+She has published work on the functional and symbolic role of neighborhood libraries.
 Dr. Ly-Donovan is a qualitative Sociologist primarily engaging in ethnographic, interview, and historical methods.
 She is a member of the Augustana chapter of Alpha Kappa Delta (the International Sociology Honor Society), and she is a Faculty Fellow of The Yale Center for Cultural Sociology.